Gay man, former Mormon who chose resignation rather than face disciplinary council shares his story

 The man underwent reparative therapy; he said at that time he sought to change his orientation.

 He said: “I did.
 I went through it.
 I did.
 I was truly convinced I was sick.
 I was defective.
 That I could be cured.”

-Horn said his orientation did not change, but he said he wanted to remain a member of the LDS Church.
+Bryan said his orientation did not change, but he said he wanted to remain a member of the LDS Church.
 He said that led to his LDS bishop telling him to repent or face a disciplinary council.

 “I was so scared that I did not know what to do, and so I said, ‘I want to defend myself’ and so I chose at first to go to the disciplinary council, before I chose resignation,” he said.

-Horn said he made the decision after speaking with friends who had faced disciplinary councils.
+Bryan said he made the decision after speaking with friends who had faced disciplinary councils.

 “They said it’s going to be the worst thing you ever go through in your life,” he said.